vora/react-native-starter-kit/README.md

 4. Rename the app: Use `npx react-native-rename <newName> -b <bundleIdentifier>`

 5. Update any enviorment variables in `.env` as well as corresponding types in `typings/env.d.ts`

+## Disabling postinstall tasks

+By default, during the "postinstall", we do two things:

+1. Make the React Native Debugger the default app that opens when toggle debugging
+2. Suppress useless Xcode warnings during the build step

+To disable this, remove the "postinstall" line from package.json